madanyc/workfront-learn.en/help/reporting/basic-reporting/create-a-matrix-report.md

 ---
 title: Create a matrix report
-description: In this video, you will learn when a matrix report can be useful and how to create a matrix report in [!DNL Adobe Workfront].
+description: In this video, you will learn when a matrix report can be useful and how to create a matrix report in [!DNL  ].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial